KYGO-FM

 KYGO-FM (98.5 MHz) is a commercial radio station in Denver, Colorado, United States.
 The Bonneville International country music station has an effective radiated power (ERP) of 100,000 watts.
-Its studios are located in Greenwood Village, and the transmitter is on Mestaa’ehehe Mountain in Idaho Springs.
+Its studios are located in Greenwood Village, and its transmitter is on Mestaa'ehehe Mountain near Morrison.

 KYGO-FM is Colorado's secondary (LP-2) Emergency Alert System station.
 AM 850 KOA is the primary (LP-1) station.

 The radio station broadcasts in the HD Radio format.
 The HD2 subchannel broadcasts classic country music as "KYGO Legendary Country."
-The HD3 subchannel simulcasts the Contemporary Christian format heard on KTLF in Colorado Springs.
+The HD3 subchannel formerly simulcasted the Contemporary Christian format heard on KTLF in Colorado Springs.
+The HD3 subchannel has since been turned off.

 History

 KFML-FM and KIMN-FM

-The station signed on the air on December 1, 1953 as KFML-FM.
+The station signed on the air on December 1, 1953, as KFML-FM.
 It was owned by Everett A. Bancker, Jr. and was the FM counterpart to KFML (1390 AM, now KGNU).
 Because the AM station was a daytimer, listeners could continue to hear its programming after sunset on KFML-FM.

 Following the sale of the station to Jefferson-Pilot Broadcasting in 1974, the station took the KIMN-FM call sign.
 (The callsign KIMN currently resides at 100.3 FM in Denver, though that station is owned by Kroenke Sports & Entertainment.)

 At first, KIMN-FM aired a softer album rock format while KIMN (950 AM, now KKSE) aired a Top 40 format.
 KIMN-FM later started playing Top 40 music, similar to its AM sister station.
 In the 1970s, there were a couple of country & western AM stations in Denver, though the music was not heard on FM, even though country was making inroads on FM stations in other cities.